 A detached home means you're not directly sharing wall with your neighbors.
 The increased distance between homes can potentially reduce the amount of noise that travels from their home to yours and vice-versa.
 This type of housing option can give you greater privacy, both indoors and outdoors.
 If you're someone who works from home frequently, you might want to consider if noise reduction is a requirement for your work environment.
 And if you have kids, a fenced-in backyard for them to play can provide peace of mind.

 Purchasing a detached home means you get more freedom to personalize your space.
 If you're the type of person who loves watching HGTV to get inspiration for kitchen upgrades or patio renovations, a single-detached home could provide you space to unleash your creativity.
 Additionally, if you are looking to purchase a single-family home to have as a rental property, this flexibility extends into this aspect as well.
 You get to make all the decisions, especially when it comes to upgrades and maintenance.
-You also have the flexibility to set your own rules for renters as condo and townhouse associations typically have strict rules around pets and other things, which can limit the number of tenants you can attract
+You also have the flexibility to set your own rules for renters as condo and townhouse associations typically have strict rules around pets and other things, which can limit the number of tenants you can attract.

 Which Home is Best for You?

 The home buying process is not a homogenous journey.
 Depending on lifestyles, household size, and style preferences, everyone's 'perfect home' is going to be unique to their wants and needs.
 If you would like some help sorting your priorities before touring homes to buy, check out our Want vs. Need Checklist, then take a look at our available condos & townhomes and detached single family homes across America.
+And if you're curious to learn more about building with Shea, check out our building process guide.